tilden/tilden.github.io/about.md

 </div>

 Let's be honest, no one likes badly designed user interfaces.
-However, in order to fix the problems, you need to know know <b>why</b> it's so bad.
+However, in order to fix the problems, you need to know know <b>why</b> they're so bad.
 Over the course of my years as a CS major, HCI student, and professional UX engineer I've been learning to do exactly that.

 Right now, I'm working at [Sicom Systems, Inc](http://www.sicom.com), where I'm designing software to make managing your fast food restaurant empire fun and exciting.